-If the member cannot go online or needs assistance, they can visit their local M&FRC for computer assistance or call HQ AFAS at 1-703-972-2604 or 1-877-246-7650, Option #1 for assistance.
+If the member cannot go online or needs assistance, they can visit their local M&FRC for computer assistance or call AFAS at 703-972-2604 or 877-246-7650, Option #1.

 Service members requiring assistance for emergency travel situations should call the ARC Service to the Armed Forces at 1-877-272-7337 to request financial assistance.
 ARC provides both emergency communication and financial assistance.
 It is imperative service members state financial assistance is needed when calling.
 All assistance will be provided initially as an interest-free loan on behalf of AFAS.
-AFAS will review each case for potential conversion to a grant.
+AFAS will review each case for a grant conversion.